nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.development.rst

 string passed to it while removing duplicates (like eg.
 ``uniquename-uniquename-foo``).

+There are also variations of ``mkUnique``, one being ``mkUniqueUser`` and ``mkUniqueGroup`` which are for generating unique names for users and groups respectively.
+The reason why this differs from ``mkUnique`` is that user and group names are limited in length, so we need to hash them if they exceed 32 characters.

 ..
 [1] Look into the `socket(7)`_ manpage in section ``Socket options`` for
        more information.
 .. _writing NixOS modules: https://nixos.org/nixos/manual/index.html#sec-writing-modules